atoti/atoti/03-use-cases/01-finance/retail-banking/README.md

 </p>

-## Financial use cases for Quantitative Strategy
+## Financial use cases for Retail Banking

 <table>